 Razo is Yup’ik and a CIRI shareholder.
 He grew up in Anchorage and earned a bachelor’s degree in English from Gonzaga University and a Juris Doctorate from Willamette University.
 Razo practiced law for 21 years in Kodiak, Alaska, prior to joining CIRI in 2005.

-Razo is chair of the Alaska Criminal Justice Commission, president of the Alaska Legal Services Corporation and vice chair of the Alaska Native Justice Center.
-Razo is an active member of the Alaska Bar Association.
-He is also a member of the U.S. Selective Service System Local Board and is the attorney member of the Cook Inlet Native Head Start Board.
-He has been a director of CIRI, Cook Inlet Tribal Council and The CIRI Foundation.
+Razo is chair of the Alaska Criminal Justice Commission, a member of the board of directors of the Alaska Federation of Natives, president of Alaska Legal Services Corporation, vice chair of the Alaska Native Justice Center and an adjunct professor for Alaska Pacific University.
+He is an active member of the Alaska Bar Association, is a member of the U.S. Selective Service System Local Board and is the attorney member of the Cook Inlet Native Head Start Board.
+He has been a director of the Alaska Municipal League, CIRI, Cook Inlet Tribal Council and The CIRI Foundation, and is a former CIRI Shareholder Participation Committee member.
 He also formerly chaired the Anchorage United for Youth Leadership committee and the Cook Inlet Tribal Council-Johnson O’Malley Native Education committee.
-He was a board member of the Alaska Municipal League.
 Razo was elected to the Kodiak Island Borough Assembly and served from 2000-2003.